 adjust the interpreter size, position, and layout according to their personal preference.

-After the participant finished testing the interactive application, a video with an explanation of the UEQ structure and answering procedure was presented.
-Then the participant first answered the UEQ in sign language, followed by the written UEQ.
+After a participant finished testing the interactive application of adjustable interpreter, a video with an explanation of the UEQ structure and answering procedure was presented.
+Then the participant first answered the UEQ SSL, followed by the UEQ TXT.
 This procedure was repeated for both experiments.
 After each step in the experiments the application waited for the participant's confirmation before continuation, and the users always had the option to repeat the last step.
-At the end of the second experiment the participants filled a post-test questionnaire, followed by a discussion, which was conducted in a manner of a relaxed conversation.
+At the end of the second experiment the participants filled a post-test questionnaire, followed by a discussion which was conducted in a manner of a relaxed conversation.
 All comments and suggestions about both experiments were gathered, along with the opinion about the involvement of deaf users in user testing.
-The whole step-by-step process with all the steps, average completion timings, and all available user interactions is presented in Figure 8.
+The whole step-by-step process with all the steps, average completion timings, and all available user interactions is presented in Figure 10.